Affiliate links on Android Authority may earn us a commission. Learn more.

 Benchmark performance was somewhat uneven.
 The phone ran CPU benchmarks lickety-split but didn’t fare so well when it came time to push the GPU.
 In our homegrown Speed Test G performance benchmark, the phone ran the gauntlet in two minutes 36 seconds, which is about where a mid-range phone typically lands.
 This lines up with what we know about the Snapdragon 750G’s CPU/GPU capabilities.

 While the Galaxy A42 is far from the best budget gaming machine in the market, it absolutely suffices for normal everyday smartphone needs.

 What is the Galaxy A42’s battery life like?

 Samsung went big with the Galaxy A42’s battery.
 It boasts a 5,000mAh power cell, which is what we like to see in phones at any price and is quickly becoming the new normal for phones at the $400 mark.

-Here is where the screen really helps the phone.
+Here is where the display really helps the phone.
 With the HD+ resolution and standard 60Hz refresh rate, the screen doesn’t require as much battery power as a higher-resolution or faster display might need.
 That’s good news for the Galaxy A42 and potential owners, though it doesn’t quite justify all the aforementioned caveats about the overall display experience.

 Related: The best phone charging accessories

 The Galaxy A42 easily sailed through two full days of usage.
 It wasn’t gasping for breath at the end of the second day, either; it often still had 10% or more in the tank come the close of day two.
-I was very impressed with screen-on time, which exceeded nine hours.
+I was very impressed with the screen-on time, which exceeded nine hours.
 The Galaxy A42 absolutely delivers excellent battery life.